Trump's lawyers keep fighting $454M fraud appeal bond requirement

 They added that underwriters insisted on cash, stocks or other liquid assets instead of real estate as collateral and wanted 120% of the judgment, or more than $557 million.
 Trump's company would still need to have cash left over to run the business, his attorneys have noted.

-Lawyers for James, a Democrat, maintained in a filing Wednesday that Trump could explore other options.
+Lawyers for James maintained in a filing Wednesday that Trump could explore other options.
 Among the state's suggestions: dividing the total among multiple bonds from different underwriters, or letting a court hold some of the former president's real estate empire while he appeals.

 Robert, Trump's attorney, said in his letter Thursday that the divide-and-bond strategy wouldn't make a difference because it still would require $557 million in liquid assets as collateral.
 Having a court hold real estate during the appeal is "impractical and unjust" and essentially amounts to what a court-appointed monitor already has been doing, Robert wrote.

-Making Trump cover the judgment in full “would cause irreparable harm," Robert added.
+Making Trump cover the judgment in full while he appeals “would cause irreparable harm,” Robert added.

 Trump called the bond requirement “crazy,” in all capital letters, in a post Wednesday on his Truth Social platform.